-- Recognising the emerging needs of our customers, provide the products and services that they want and - Empower our customers to take good care of their health and reward them for achieving their goals; - Establish health networks to improve access to more affordable care for the long term and continue to move along the integrated care path; and - Embrace and champion the benefits of the not-forprofit health care and financing model.
+- Recognising the emerging needs of our customers, provide the products and services that they want and deserve; - Empower our customers to take good care of their health and reward them for achieving their goals; - Establish health networks to improve access to more affordable care for the long term and continue to move along the integrated care path; and - Embrace and champion the benefits of the not-forprofit healthcare and financing model.

-A better health care experience
+A better healthcare experience

-Developing a better health care experience for members by providing access to relevant and appropriate health care services as part of a national private health insurance product through building a regional presence in Southern NSW to position Peoplecare as a trusted health partner and capable service provider for the future.
+- Developing a better healthcare experience for members by providing access to relevant and appropriate healthcare services as part of a national private health insurance product; - Strategically evaluate building a regional presence in Southern NSW; and - Position Peoplecare as a trusted health partner and capable service provider for the future.